Buffy the Vampire Slayer: Setting and filming locations

 The show is set in the fictional California town of Sunnydale, whose suburban Sunnydale High School sits on top of a "Hellmouth", a gateway to demon realms.
 The Hellmouth, located beneath the school library, is a source of mystical energies as well as a nexus for a wide variety of evil creatures and supernatural phenomena.
-In addition to being an open-ended plot device, Joss Whedon has cited the Hellmouth and "high school as hell" as one of the primary metaphors in creating the series.
+Joss Whedon cited the Hellmouth and "high school as hell" as one of the primary metaphors in creating the series.

 Most of Buffy was shot on location in Los Angeles, California.
 The high school used in the first three seasons is actually Torrance High School, in Torrance, California, the same high school used for Beverly Hills, 90210.
 The show was initially very dependent on location shooting, because the production budget allowed for few permanent sets to be built.
-In Season One this was limited to the interior of Sunnydale High (the library, hallways, and classrooms), Buffy's bedroom, and the Master's underground lair.
-Starting in Season Two, more permanent sets were built, including the full interior of Buffy's house, Angel's mansion, and Giles's apartment, as well as extensions to the high school set (the addition of a dining hall and commons area).
+In the first season this was limited to the interior of Sunnydale High (the library, hallways, and classrooms), Buffy's bedroom, and the Master's underground lair.
+Starting in the second season, more permanent sets were built, including the full interior of Buffy's house, Angel's mansion, and Giles's apartment, as well as extensions to the high school set (the addition of a dining hall and commons area).
 A driveway area near the gated entrance to Fox Studios was transformed into a graveyard.
-In Season Three the Sunnydale "Main Street" was constructed on the backlot, which would be a staple location for the rest of the series.
+In the third season the Sunnydale "Main Street" was constructed on the backlot, which would be a staple location for the rest of the series.
 When the show transitioned to college in the fourth season, the hallway sets from Sunnydale High were remodeled to appear as the interior hallways of UC Sunnydale.

 Some of the exterior shots of the college Buffy attends, UC Sunnydale, were filmed at UCLA.
 Several episodes include shots from the Oviatt Library at CSUN.
-The exterior of the mansion where Angelus, Spike, and Drusilla lived was Frank Lloyd Wright's Ennis House.
+The exterior of the Crawford Street mansion where Angelus, Spike, and Drusilla lived was Frank Lloyd Wright's Ennis House.